amthompson42010/CS-201-Project-Connect-Four/README.md

 Here are the steps on this screen:

 1. Enter in an option for what mode you want to play.
-⋅⋅⋅1 is for the player versus player mode
+    1 is for the player versus player mode
-⋅⋅⋅2 is for the player versus computer mode
+    2 is for the player versus computer mode
 2. Enter in a width of the board that you want to play on.
-⋅⋅⋅There is no limit however, for boards with widths greater than 47 there is a message telling the user that the board may ⋅⋅⋅not render properly for the size they entered.
+    There is no limit however, for boards with widths greater than 47 there is a message telling the user that the board may not render properly for the size they entered.
 3. Enter in a height of the board that you want to play on.
-⋅⋅⋅There is no limit.
+    There is no limit.

 After steps 1-3 are complete the terminal will look like so: